-Minute Man National Historical Park in Lexington, Lincoln, and Concord, Massachusetts, preserves and interpretes the sites, structures, and landscapes that became the field of battle during the first armed conflict of the American Revolution on April 19, 1775.
+Minute Man National Historical Park in Lexington, Lincoln, and Concord, Massachusetts, preserves and interprets the sites, structures, and landscapes that became the field of battle during the first armed conflict of the American Revolution on April 19, 1775.
 It was here that British colonists risked their lives and property, defending their ideals of liberty and self-determination.
-The events of that day have been popularized by suceeding generations as the "shot heard round the world."
-Often refered to as the "Battles of Lexington, and Concord," the fighting on April 19, 1775 raged over 16 miles along the Bay Road from Boston to Concord, and included some 1,700 British regulars and over 4,000 Colonial militia.
+The events of that day have been popularized by succeeding generations as the "shot heard round the world."
+Often referred to as the "Battles of Lexington, and Concord," the fighting on April 19, 1775 raged over 16 miles along the Bay Road from Boston to Concord, and included some 1,700 British regulars and over 4,000 Colonial militia.

 British Casualties totaled 273; 73 Killed, 174 wounded, 26 missing.

 Colonial casualties totaled 96; 49 killed, 41 wounded, and 5 missing.

 At Minute Man, we use history, living history, science and technology to help us learn about the past.

 Learn about the many April 19, 1775 witness houses at Minute Man!

 Ranger Jim provides some basic information about the militia and minute men of 1775.